stfc/PSyclone/doc/developer_guide/working_practises.rst

 before making a release.

-A single run of the test suite on GitHub Actions uses approximately 20 minutes of CPU time and we run the test suite on three different versions of Python.
+A single run of the test suite on GitHub Actions uses approximately 20 minutes of CPU time and we run the test suite on two different versions of Python.
 Therefore, it is good practise to avoid triggering the tests unnecessarily (e.g. when we know that a certain commit won't pass).
 This may be achieved by including the "[skip ci]" tag (without